ShanaySharif/CSS/README.md

 ## Technologies Used
-The technology I used was HTML and CSS
+The technology I used was
-* _List all_
-* _the major technologies_
-* _you used in your project_
-* _here_
+HTML and CSS

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+In this project, I utilized HTML and css.

 ## Setup/Installation Requirements